2D and 3D mapping

 Use of STATE-OF-THE-ART lidar scanners

-As an alternative to the classical photogrammetric recording of terrain surfaces, L.A WWIC.Ltd also offers the use of LiDAR scanners (Light Detection and Ranging).
+As an alternative to the classical photogrammetric recording of terrain surfaces, L.A WWIC (TIANJIN) CO., LDT also offers the use of LiDAR scanners (Light Detection and Ranging).
 An active sensor must be accessed to obtain information concerning the ground structure beneath overgrown surfaces.
 A laser scanner is an ideal way to do this.
 Although the information density (point cloud) is less than that for the photogrammetric recording, unlike these ground points can even be detected beneath the vegetation by registering multiple echoes with the active sensor.

 Areas of application for the LiDAR scanning